larsiusprime/firetongue/README.md

 FireTongue
 ==========

-A translation/localization framework written in Haxe
+A framework-agnostic translation/localization library for Haxe

 Installation
 --